Interview with Reggie Young

 Q : When was the first time you heard of Elvis?

 A : The first time I heard of him was probably maybe through the disc jockey, Dewey Phillips in Memphis because everybody listened to Dewey Phillips when I was in high school.
 He got 'Thats All Right Mama' and 'Blue Moon of Kentucky'.
 And he would just play them over and over and over again.
 And it was an R&B station, it was black artists, and here's this guy shows up.
-You know, that was probably the first time I ever heard of him.
+That was probably the first time I ever heard of him.

 Q : What did you think when you heard the record?

 A : Oh, I thought he was very unusual, very different.
 I thought he was really cool.
 I knew, well, it was a place in Memphis called the Eagle's Nest.
 And they had a western swing band playing, it was a pretty big band.
 And Elvis played the intermission.
 And, I remember Bill Black was still working at Firestone.
 And Elvis had this pink coat on.
 He bought his clothes from Lansky Brothers down on Beale Street, which was outrageous back then, but it was cool because nobody did that.
 You know, not the white guys anyway.
 And he was just kind of his own.
 And, they would play the intermissions.
 The band would play like 45 minutes and Elvis, Bill and Scotty Moore would go on and play.
 And I knew Bill and Scotty just from things and records from back then.
 And, when the western swing band would play then, it wouldn't be anybody in there.
 When the intermission band, which was Elvis and his guys, everybody would rush in out of the parking lot and just pack the place, you know.
-And they'd play for 15 minutes and then when they'd quit they'd jump back out and then the western swing band played.

 Q : Was that when you first met Elvis?

 A : The first time I met him was at a radio station, I believe it was WMPS.
 There was a disc jockey named Dick Stewart.
 And he had a nickname, Poor Richard or something, I can't remember.
 But, I was up there with a friend of mine.
 And, Elvis came in with his record and gave it to Dick Stewart and introduced himself.
 And Kenneth, the guy I was with, knew Elvis.
 Anyway, we walked around down Main Street and Elvis went in Kress, this dime store, and he was flirting with the chick behind the counter, you know, and carrying on with her.
-That's the first time I'd ever seen him.

 Q : Didn't Neil Diamond already have the time at that time?